URI-CSC/561-spring-2024/assignments/ha-01/readme.md

 > [!IMPORTANT]
 > For all the questions on this assignment, **no loops are allowed**.
 Seek
 > vectorized and broadcasting operations to achieve the desired outcomes.
-> You are not allowed to use built-in functions that may offer trivial
+> Likewise, you are not allowed to use built-in functions that may
-> one-shot solutions.
+> offer trivial one-shot solutions.

 ## `Question 1 (15 pts)`
 Write a function named `q1` with the specification below: